CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

  - Battery size: 16 kWh (4 kW * 4 hours)
  - Charge time: 16 hours

 There are two variants of ovens: gas and electric.
 According to [Grok](https://grok.com/chat/3f5afe09-9a8b-446f-80ea-8720d4d19261), 60% of US households use electric ovens.
 Like Dryers, these also use 240 V outlets.
-The max power from these 240 V outlets is 7.2 kW (240 * 30 A), so if running a dryer and oven on the same circuit simultaneously it's possible to trip the breaker (is this common knowledge for people with many high power electrical appliances?).
+The max power from these 240 V outlets is 7.2 kW (240 * 30 A), so if running a dryer and oven on the same circuit simultaneously it's possible to trip the breaker (is this common knowledge for people with many high-power electrical appliances?).

-The biggest issue with an electric oven run on a 110 V outlet is the 16 hours charging time (and the need for a 16+ kWh battery).
+The biggest issue with an electric oven run on a 110 V outlet is the 16-hours charging time (and the need for a 16+ kWh battery).

 It's possible to extend operation time to 5.33 hours by running the power from the outlet at 1 kW while discharging the battery.
 However, given the long single usage time of an Oven, a very large battery and long charge time will be required.